m311y/mtg-data/README.md

-# Magic THe Gathering Data Visualization
+# Magic The Gathering Data Visualization

 ## Overview
 This project is a Jupyter notebook explaining the basics of Magic the Gathering through data visualization.